forc-db/ForC/how_to/edit_the_data_(overview).md

     c.
 Select “Create pull request.”

     d.
-If the data is consistent, database moderators will approve the pull request and merge the changes.
-If anything needs to be checked, moderators will create a (???) and alert you for next steps.
+Database moderators will approve the pull request and merge the changes.
+If anything needs to be checked or corrected, moderators will alert you for next steps.